 District Directions: Give this form to the parent/guardian of the student.
-Once signed, retain with the student's records.
+Once signed, retain a copy in the student's records.
 Do not send this form to RIDE.

 Parent/Guardian Directions: Please read and complete this form and return it to your child's school or district office.
+Spanish and Portuguese versions of this form can be found at www.ride.ri.gov/assessment-exemptions.

-Student Name (print): \\\\\\
+Student Name (print):

-I have consulted with the school or district regarding the request to exempt my child from the assessments.
+I have consulted with the school or district regarding the request to exempt my child from the assessment(s).